Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.1 Identify a need in the school, local community, state, nation, or world.

-Giving homemade blankets to help people who are homeless or children who are in the hospital is a form of philanthropy (giving treasure).
-Using a decision-making model, the students compare blanket projects and determine whether they have the time, talent, and treasure to help fill a need.
+Giving homemade blankets to help people who are homeless or young people in the hospital is a form of philanthropy (giving treasure).
+What is the best way to donate?
+Using a decision-making model, the young people compare blanket projects and determine whether they have the time, talent, and treasure to help fill a need.
 They determine what their opportunity cost will be to participate in the project.
 Finally they will vote for the project of their choice.

 — Bob Keeshan, also known as Captain Kangaroo, said, "ABC Quilts are love letters to the world."